Toolkit ShelfFind

 These notes make the assumptions explicit, especially where the same search query can mean slightly different things.

-Bagged mulch is commonly labeled by cubic feet.
+Bagged mulch may be labeled by cubic feet or liters.
 Enter the number printed on the bag for the best estimate.

 Buying amountRound up